snoejovich/Trust-Divergence-Project/README.md

 S7 is the analysis used for the paper.

-The project is best viewed by downloading and opening the [Paper Analysis.html file](https://github.com/snoejovich/Trust-Divergence-Project/blob/main/Paper%20Analysis.nb.html) in R
+The project is best viewed by downloading and opening the [Findings Summary.html file](https://github.com/snoejovich/Trust-Divergence-Project/blob/main/Paper%20Analysis.nb.html) in R